slavenf/sfl-library/doc/segmented_devector.md

 Resizes the container to contain `n` elements.

 1. If the `size() > n`, the last `size() - n` elements are removed.
 2. If the `size() < n`, additional default-constructed elements are inserted into container.
+Additional elements could be inserted both at the beginning and at the end of container.

 <br><br>